guitargeek/root/README/ReleaseNotes/v626/index.md

 Before 6.26, it was possible to still use the `RooMinuit` by passing the `Minimizer("OldMinuit", "minimizer")` command argument to `RooAbsPdf::fitTo()`.
 This option is now removed.

+### Uniquely identifying RooDataSet objects

+Before v6.26, it was ensured that no RooDataSet objects on the heap were located at an address that had already been used for a RooDataSet before.
+With v6.26, this is not guaranteed anymore.
+Hence, if your code uses pointer comparisons to uniquely identify RooDataSet instances, please consider using the new `RooAbsData::uniqueId()`.

 ## 2D Graphics Libraries

 - Implement the option `X+` and `Y+` for reverse axis on TGraph.